How to redact a PDF on a Mac.

 Remember to apply and save all redactions before sharing the PDF document.

 To remove groups of sensitive content at once, start with the Redaction tool again.
+In Acrobat, it can be found under Tools, or you can choose it from the Edit menu.
 Use the Search or Find feature to type in the text you wish to remove and filter accordingly.
 For example, you can:

 - Search for multiple words